Science-Backed

 In the brain, the primary breakdown occurs in the cell membrane.
 When we are young, the membranes surrounding our brain cells are fluid and flexible, allowing neurotransmitters (which carry memories and thoughts) to easily pass through.

 As we age, these membranes stiffen.
-When membranes stiffen, neurotransmitter reception slows down, resulting in cognitive delay.
+When membranes stiffen, neurotransmitter reception slows down, resulting in cognitive delay and brain fog.

 Enter Phosphatidylserine (PS)